-Personnel: \$999,987
+Personnel: \$862,129

 As stated in TIMMA's Administrative Code (Ordinance 17-01), the Transportation Authority shall lend staff to TIMMA as appropriate, subject to reimbursement by TIMMA for salary and related benefits and other costs allocable to services performed for TIMMA by Transportation Authority staff.
-Personnel costs encompass technical staffing across each of the six divisions of the Transportation Authority, with 21 employees budgeted to support the TIMMA FY 2017/18 work program.
-Personnel costs are budgeted to increase by \$549,423 compared to the FY 2016/17 Amended Budget, primarily due to additional staff efforts needed to implement the toll system final design and to establish comprehensive project controls for the program.
-Associated overhead costs are also included in this line item, which allocate the Transportation Authority's indirect costs and operating expenditures proportionally to TIMMA.
+Personnel costs encompass technical staffing across each of the six divisions of the Transportation Authority, with 44 employees budgeted to support the TIMMA FY 2018/19 work program.
+Personnel costs are budgeted to increase by \$331,998 compared to the FY 2017/18 Amended Budget, primarily due to additional staff efforts needed to implement the toll system final design and to establish comprehensive project controls for the program.
+Associated overhead costs operating expenditures proportionally to TIMMA.